 If your landlord is harassing you:

 Keep a log of what the landlord said or did to you, noting the place and date that each incident took place.
 Also note the names of witnesses.
 If the harassment persists, write a letter to the landlord spelling out the offensive behavior.
 Include dates and times.
-If the harassment continues, you might consider a Decrease in Services petition at the Rent Board (if you’re under rent control), a Small Claims Court action or consulting with an attorney about some other kind of legal action.
+If the harassment continues, you might consider a Decrease in Services petition at the Rent Board (if you’re under rent control), though you need to frame it as violation of your right to quiet enjoyment; a Small Claims Court action; or consulting an attorney about some other kind of legal action.

 Your landlord or anyone acting for your landlord cannot lock you out, change the locks or plug the key hole, remove any part of the door and/or windows, try to block your entry to your home, or remove your property for the purpose of evicting you.
 If your landlord attempts any of these tactics to force you out of your apartment, you can: